2022 Federal Index

 8.5 What are the agency’s 1-2 strongest examples of how competitive grant recipients achieved better outcomes and/or built knowledge of what works or what does not?

 - The EIR program supports the creation, development, implementation, replication, and scaling up of evidence-based, field-initiated innovations designed to improve student achievement and attainment for high-need students.
 IES released The Investing in Innovation Fund: Summary of 67 Evaluations, which can be used to inform efforts to move to more effective practices.
-ED is exploring the results to determine what lessons learned can be applied to other programs.
+An update to that report, capturing more recent grants, is currently being developed.
+ED continues to explore the results of these studies, and other feedback received from grantees and the public, to determine how lessons from EIR can strengthen both that and other ED programs.

 8.6 Did the agency provide guidance which makes clear that city, county, and state government, and/or other grantees can or should use the funds they receive from these programs to conduct program evaluations and/or to strengthen their evaluation capacity-building efforts?